Contact the GG Archives

 1919 1,117,181,233

-While it is true that this country produces more than half of the world's total output of many basic products, nevertheless, all things considered, the world's total production of the principal agricultural and mineral commodities is probably a multiple of the figures given for the United States.
+While it is true that this country produces more than half of the world's total output of many essential products, nevertheless, all things considered, the world's total production of the principal agricultural and mineral commodities is probably a multiple of the figures given for the United States.

-Weight of seaborne trade by countries.-Among the commercial nations, the United Kingdom supplies the most satisfactory statistics of seaborne exports and imports.
-One reason is the fact that in this case total trade and seaborne trade are identical.
-British foreign trade during selected years showed the following weight totals:
+Weight of seaborne trade by countries.
+The United Kingdom supplies the most satisfactory statistics of seaborne exports and imports among the commercial nations.
+One reason is that, in this case, total trade and seaborne trade are identical.

 Calendar Year Exports Imports